Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Introduction

-In this work, we address these challenges by introducing a novel theoretical framework rooted in the concept of Quantum Phase Space (QPS).
-This approach provides a unified and mathematically rigorous description of pointer states as minimum-uncertainty states that saturate the quantum uncertainty relation, thereby offering a natural connection between quantum dynamics and classical phase-space trajectories \cite{Manampisoa2025, Ranaivoson2022,Ravelonjato2023,Ranaivoson2025}.
-We also show how the QPS formalism can systematically account for both Markovian and non-Markovian environments, enabling a more accurate modeling of decoherence dynamics.The paper is structured as follows.
-In Section 2, we review the foundational principles of quantum decoherence and the role of pointer states in multi-level quantum systems.
+The paper is structured as follows.
+Section 2 reviews the foundational principles of quantum decoherence and the role of pointer states in multi-level quantum systems, presenting the four main selection criteria.
 Section 3 examines the implications of decoherence for particle motion in nanoscience and quantum technologies, emphasizing the distinction between Markovian and non-Markovian regimes.
-Section 4 introduces the quantum phase space framework and establishes its relation to pointer state selection.
-Section 5 provides an illustrative example to demonstrate, through both Markovian and non-Markovian master equations, how environmental properties shape the structure of quantum phase space and the decoherence process.
-Finally, we conclude with a discussion of the broader implications of our approach for quantum technology and fundamental physics.The following notational conventions are used: quantum operators are represented by boldface symbols, and non-operator quantities, including eigenvalues, are set in regular font.
+Section 4 introduces the quantum phase space framework, establishes the overcomplete continuous frame and the associated time-dependent orthonormal basis, and identifies potential pointer states for particle motion.
+Section 5 provides an illustrative application of the formalism by presenting the standard HPZ model and extending it to include momentum coupling, deriving the generalized master equation and the explicit evolution equations for expectation values and the ground variance-covariance matrix.
+Finally, we conclude with a discussion of the broader implications of our approach for quantum technologies, fundamental physics, and the relativistic and cosmological extensions of the QPS framework.
+Throughout this paper, quantum operators are denoted in boldface to distinguish them from their classical counterparts and expectation values.